Words Emilie Marie

 Exercise strengthens your brain

 Exercise increases nerve growth factors.
 These make your brain stronger, and so your brain become more resistant to all kind of problems, including low mood.
-Exercise also causes growth of new neurons, which in turn increases gray matter.
+Exercise also causes growth of new neurons, which in turn increases grey matter.

 Exercise boost your serotonin activity